-I was recently contacted by a wonderful new company called Amelia’s Spicing Pecans, a product line from a small company located in Birmingham, Alabama.
+I was recently contacted by a company called Amelia’s Spicing Pecans, a product line from a small company located in Birmingham, Alabama.
 I am partial to Birmingham, since I have family there, and my husband was born and raised there as well.
 Good food certainly comes from in and around Birmingham, so the pecans just had to be delicious!

 Mike Rearden, owner of Amelia’s Spicing pecans, spoke with me by phone and described the cooking pecans to me.
 I was intrigued, and he shipped me a box to sample with their four flavor varieties, Hot & Spicy, Cinnamon, Coffee and Herb.
 He was kind enough to also include all four of the Amelia’s Spicing Pecan flavors for a giveaway, so one lucky reader will be sent a fantastic package!
 Make sure to leave your comment at the bottom of this post!

 Upon arrival of the pecans, I began to think of ways to incorporate them into new and old recipes.
 Each was bursting with intense flavor, and I was skeptical how they would taste in actual dishes.
 After trying my hand at three recipes, I can safely say that Amelia’s Spicing Pecans were successful!
 In fact, Amelia’s Hot & Spicy Spicy Pecans just won 2nd place in the Hot Pepper Awards for Unique Dried Spice.